The majority of Jeep Cherokee vehicles come as a front-wheel drive vehicle and they offer an upgrade to a 4-wheel drive machine.

 Tricks of Driving a Four=Wheel Drive

-- In order to make your 4×4 jeep Cherokee last as long as possible, you must use the 4 wheel drive feature.
-When the system is not regularly used the seals can dry and begin to disintegrate.
-Experts say to keep your 4 wheel drive system properly functioning and keep the seals properly lubricated you should engage the system at least once every sixty days.
+- To make your 4×4 jeep Cherokee last as long as possible, you must use the 4-wheel drive feature.
+When the system is not regularly used, the seals can dry and begin to disintegrate.
+Experts say to keep your 4-wheel drive system properly functioning and keep the seals properly lubricated; you should engage the system at least once every sixty days.

 All-Wheel Drive; Is It the Same as Four-Wheel Drive?

-In some ways, the all-wheel drive is very similar to the 4 wheel drive.
+In some ways, all-wheel drive is very similar to 4 wheel drive.
 All-wheel drive is designed for paved roads.
 Four-wheel drive is designed for adventure driving in off-road situations.

-If you want the security of all of the tires having equal traction so it is safer to drive over slick roads then get an all-wheel drive.
-If you want to drive up the side of a steep hill, or across rocky terrain get a four-wheel drive.
+If you want the security of all of the tires to have equal traction, so it is safer to drive over slick roads, then get an all-wheel drive.
+If you want to drive up the side of a steep hill or across rocky terrain, get a four-wheel drive.

 It is important that the traction created to all four wheels by both of these drive systems will help you when you are traveling over slick or icy roads.
 The systems will not help you when you need to stop the vehicle.
 You will find it more difficult to come to a complete stop when driving the heavier versions.

-Putting a Jeep Cherokee into 4 wheel drive has become as easy as pressing one simple button.
+Putting a Jeep Cherokee into a 4-wheel drive has become as easy as pressing one simple button.
 Some Jeep models even give you the option to select the terrain you will be traveling across.
-You can choose an ice mode, sand mode, mud mode, or other modes so you have the ultimate in power and control.
+You can choose an ice mode, sand mode, mud mode, or other modes to have the ultimate power and control.